nerva-pool/nerva-pool-miner/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as masarid.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as nervad.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/masarid /path/to/dumpfile`
+`gdb /path/to/nervad /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run masari within gdb:
+* To run NERVA within gdb:

-Type `gdb /path/to/masarid`
+Type `gdb /path/to/nervad`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run masarid
+Type `run` to run nervad

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/masarid`.
+Run with `valgrind /path/to/nervad`.
 It will be slow.

 ### LMDB